kjelloh/advent_of_code_2023/README.md

 "If [first, last) is not empty, computes the differences between the second and the first of each adjacent pair of its elements and writes the differences to the range beginning at d_first + 1.
 An unmodified copy of *first is written to *d_first"

-Ok, as usuall there may be a good reason for it behaves like this.
+Ok, as usual there may be a good reason for it behaves like this.
 But it violated the sematics of "adjacent difference" that I found natural...

 * I used unsigned integer in looping down and failed to terminate the loop on i>=0